-The Department of Health estimate that, in England approximately 676,000 people are living with dementia (Prime Minister’s Challenge on Dementia 2020 (2015)), and the numbers are set to double over the next 30 years.
+The Department of Health and Social Care estimates that in England approximately 676,000 people are living with dementia (Prime Minister’s Challenge on Dementia 2020 (2015)), and the numbers are set to double over the next 30 years.

-Foundations has produced a useful list of possible adaptations for people with dementia, which can be accessed here.
+Foundations has produced a useful list of possible adaptations for people with dementia.

-Alzheimer's Society have published a booklet that describes ways to create or adapt the home environment so that it remains a safe and familiar place.
+The Alzheimer's Society has published a booklet that describes ways to create or adapt the home environment so that it remains a safe and familiar place.
 Download Making your home dementia friendly.
 They have also produced a fact sheet that looks at various pieces of equipment and parts of the home that can be adapted for people with dementia.
-Access the fact sheet here.

 Other services can also be helpful in keeping people well at home such as the innovative Care and Repair Leeds Reminiscence Activity Library, which provides materials to stimulate memory and communication and helps with emotional health, but also allows a home health check to be undertaken to identify other needs in the home.